Yuchong-Geng/Yuchong-Geng.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Yuchong Geng.
 I am a second year MEng student at Cornell University.
-My current research focouses on edge computing with topics ranging from server side (e.g. edge datacenters) to application side (e.g. edge ML services for robotics), I am fortunate to be advised by and work with [Prof. A. Kevin Tang](https://www.ece.cornell.edu/faculty-directory/kevin-tang) and [Prof. Sandeep Chinchali](https://www.ece.utexas.edu/people/faculty/sandeep-chinchali).
+My current research focouses on edge computing with topics ranging from edge datacenters to edge Machine Learning for robotics.
+I am fortunate to be advised by and work with [Prof. A. Kevin Tang](https://www.ece.cornell.edu/faculty-directory/kevin-tang) and [Prof. Sandeep Chinchali](https://www.ece.utexas.edu/people/faculty/sandeep-chinchali).
 Previsouly, I received a BS degree in Electrical Engineering from University of California, Davis.
 During my study there, I was fortunated to be mentored by [Prof. Omeed Momeni](https://faculty.engineering.ucdavis.edu/momeni/).

 <!-- A data-driven personal website
 ======